m0sc0/EX-180/README.md

 # EX180 REDHAT EXAM

-Practice for EX180 exam with solutions
+Practice for EX180 exam with solutions.